yousefelassal/quote-cron/README.md

 > A passion for politics stems usually from an insatiable need, either for power, or for friendship and adulation, or a combination of both.

 > A rolling stone gathers no moss.

+> Only do what your heart tells you.